 One can go further.
 The change in average lifetime income for any education group depends on two factors: change in the age structure and change in per capita lifetime income for each age subgroup.
 Table 4.9 decomposes changes in average lifetime income for the bachelor degree groups into an age structure effect and a per capita lifetime income effect.
 The total changes column in table 4.9 is the total changes in average lifetime income from table 4.8.
-The fourth and fifth column decompose the total changes into age structure effect and per capita lifetime income effect respectively.
-One can make two observations here: (1) the contribution of per capita lifetime income factor was positive for most periods, except for the 1986-1991 period; (2) the age structure factor was negative, as the average age for bachelor groups was on the rise throughout the 1980s and 1990s.
+The fourth and fifth column decompose the total changes into age structure effect and per capita lifetime income structure effect and per capita lifetime income for make two observations here: (1) the contribution of per capita lifetime income factor was positive for most periods, except for the 1986-1991 period; (2) the age structure factor was negative, as the average age for bachelor groups was on the rise throughout the 1980s and 1990s.